zendframework/zend-expressive/doc/book/error-handling.md

 You can also use the `TemplatedErrorHandler` as a substitute for the `FinalHandler`, without using templated capabilities, by omitting the `TemplateInterface` instance when instantiating it.
 In this case, the response message bodies will be empty, though the response status will reflect the error.

+See the section titled "Container Factories and Configuration", below, for techniques on configuring the `TemplatedErrorHandler` as your final handler within a container-based application.

 ## Whoops